AI-4-SE/rag-config-val/README.md

-Artifact releas for the paper: "On Automating Configuration Dependency Validation via Retrieval-Augmented Generation"
+Artifact release for the paper: "On Automating Configuration Dependency Validation via Retrieval-Augmented Generation"

 ## Paper
 PDF: will be linked later